5 Reasons Why People Who Meditate Have Better Sex Lives

 Several studies have identified a link between meditation and improved sexual experiences.
-A 2018 study found people who meditate tend to have more sexual desire and better sexual functioning than people who don't.
-A 2019 study found people who practice mindfulness during sex tend to have more sexual satisfaction and sexual self-esteem.
-Another study found women who practice mindfulness during sex also get turned on more easily.
+A 2018 study1 found people who meditate tend to have more sexual desire and better sexual functioning than people who don't.
+A 2019 study2 found people who practice mindfulness during sex tend to have more sexual satisfaction and sexual self-esteem.
+Another study3 found women who practice mindfulness during sex also get turned on more easily.

 A meditation student once came to me after a full year of twice-a-day meditation and said, "You joked once before about meditation making my sex better, but what's happening for me is crazy.
 I need answers."

 Animalistic, raw and mind-blowing were the most memorable adjectives he then used to describe his newfound sexual prowess.
 He told me that since the first week of taking my course, he noticed not only that he was able to last much longer during intercourse, but also told me that he felt more control over his orgasms, had way more energy, and more of a sex drive as a result.